tektutor/devops-jan-2025/Day3/README.md

 # Day 3

-## Why Red Hat Openshift supports only Podman and not Docker
+## Info - Why Red Hat Openshift supports only Podman and not Docker
 <pre>
 - Upto Red Hat Openshift v3.11, docker was the default container engine supported by Kubernetes and Openshift
 - Docker had a security flaw, which gives administrative access to non-administrators